GenesisFan64/NikonaMD/README.md

 ## GEMA Sound Driver

-This is a custom sound driver, tracker-based that supports all the sound channels: PSG, FM, FM3 special, FM6 DAC, Sega CD PCM and 32X PWM all at the same time, you can check the progress here: https://github.com/GenesisFan64/GEMA-drv <br>
+This is a custom sound driver, tracker-based that supports all the sound channels: PSG, FM, FM3 special, FM6 DAC, Sega CD PCM and 32X PWM all at the same time, the latest version of this driver is located here: https://github.com/GenesisFan64/GEMA-drv <br>
 <br>

 ## NOTES

-* All the user code goes to `/game`, DO NOT MODIFY `/system` as it will get updated with the latest changes and fixes
+* All the user code goes to `/game`, DO NOT MODIFY `/nikona` as it will get updated with the latest changes and fixes
-* To keep compatibilty to all systems CODE and DATA are separated: game code is stored as "screen modes" (ex.
-Title, Level...) and the DATA is stored as "banks" and loaded manually depending of the system (Picking a ROM location or loading data from Disc)
+* To keep compatibilty to all systems the CODE and DATA are separated: game code is stored as "screen modes" (ex.
+Title, Level...) and the DATA is stored as "banks" and loaded manually on each screen, depending of the system.
+(Picking a ROM location or loading data from Disc)

 ## CURRENT ISSUES